Skip to content

-Stud Wall Calculator — Framing, Drywall & Insulation
+Stud Wall Calculator — Framing, Plasterboard & Insulation

 Calculate studs, sole plates, top plates, drywall sheets and insulation for partition walls.
 Enter wall dimensions, choose stud spacing, and get a full material list including waste — for one or both sides of the wall.